James D. Wareham

 He has also led internal investigations around the globe arising out of bribery allegations, securities and accounting irregularities in connection with cross-border government investigations, and in proceedings before the United States Congress.

 Prior to joining Fried Frank, Mr. Wareham served as a partner with a large international law firm.
 Before that, he served as the Global Chair of Litigation for a US-based multi-national firm.

 Honors & Awards

-Mr. Wareham serves on the captive insurance company board of directors of the Children’s National Medical Center.
-In addition, he serves on the Board of Visitors of Duke University’s Sanford School of Public Policy and the Board of Visitors of the Northwestern University School of Law.
+Mr. Wareham serves on the Board of Visitors of Duke University’s Sanford School of Public Policy and is an Active Member of the Law Board of the Northwestern University School of Law.

 Bar Admissions/Licensed Jurisdictions